 While I think this box did not meet up with the previous Date Night In box energy level and entertainment, this box touched on ideas that are important to any military family – open communication and goal setting for the family unit outside of the career goals.
 This was a nice focus and distraction in a busy season, and it was nice to schedule a date.

-We plan to have a giveaway in October (next month!
-What!) so that you will receive your free dates in time for the holiday season – when more opportunities for dates (if your spouse is home) are available with 72s or 96s with the holidays.
+We plan to have a giveaway in the coming month or two (What!) so that you will receive your free dates in time for the holiday season – when more opportunities for dates (if your spouse is home) are available with 72s or 96s with the holidays.

 Did you plan a special date for National Romance Month?
 What do you do to keep romance going throughout busy seasons?